What is the Socially Unacceptable Snoring Threshold (Criteria)

 - Your tongue cleaving to the roof of your mouth and blocking your airway

 - Your fully closed airway

-Each time this happens, called an apnea event or apnea, you stop breathing and eventually rouse awake to begin breathing again.
-You won’t remember ever waking up during the middle of the night, and it’s yoru bed partner who will likely notice your repeated apnea events.
+Each time this happens, you experience an apnea event or apnea, which is when you stop breathing and eventually rouse awake to begin breathing again.
+You won’t remember ever waking up during the middle of the night, and it’s your bed partner who will likely notice your repeated apnea events.

 In general, OSA often leads to:

 - Lower life expectancy